allspan/allspan/docs/arch.md

 * [Upspin](http://upspin.io) is a global naming solution for files and users, meant to be usable across online services and walled garden social platforms.
 * [Hashbackup](http://www.hashbackup.com/home/features) is Dropbox minus the sharing, and likely feature completed.
 * (Diaspora*)[https://wiki.diasporafoundation.org/Architecture_overview] is a good data transport, but routing is federated.
 Profile, sharing etc was _initially_ designed very close to something Allspan could be built on top of.
 It ticks many boxes, but requires trusted system operators.

+## Solution topologies
+- Upspin has a client, a directory server and storage servers: https://github.com/upspin/upspin/blob/master/doc/images/arch/overall.png
+- Camlistore has a server (frontend) per user, and many storage servers: https://github.com/camlistore/camlistore/blob/master/doc/arch.md
+- Diaspora* has one server (pod) per several users
+- Allspan wants to have multiple independent clients, finding their data through locally stored (and normally safely backed up) collections of keys and metadata, not requiring servers, potentially piggybacking on any and all possible storage options available, paying passage or hustling along

 ## Useful technologies
 - signed, traceable chain of claims, built like https://help.github.com/articles/signing-commits-with-gpg/